shwetank/webrtc-demos/README.md

 ## gUM with CSS
 This demo basically explores how you can use various things like CSS filters, blend modes and CSS Masks to achieve fun effects with real-time video.

-## Basic Video Chat
+## Super Simple Video Chat

-This demo is a straight basic video chat demo which uses PubNub for signalling, and does Audio+Video chat along with using Data Channels for text based chat.
-It also uses CSS Masks to acheive a *circle* effect which can be reflected on the other side using data channels.
-I also use HTML5 Notifications along with the Page Visibility API so that if you're on some other tab when the user connects, it shows you a notification.
+This demo uses a simple node server for signalling, and establishes a basic video chat (data channels too, but nothing beyond just establishing a connection).
+This is just to make the simplest possible demo of a very simple video chat application using webrtc.